 back

-Elaborate steering wheel for VR
+GT steering wheel without display for VR

 Moving hands from steering wheel, even if only to shift, is mildly distracting;